The Lowdown on Funeral CostsKiplinger.com

 Forwarding fees.
 These come into play if someone dies a long distance from where the burial will be.
 In this case, you'll be dealing with two funeral homes -- one on each end of the journey.
 The first home charges a "forwarding" fee, for embalming and transportation.
 The mortuary that handles the funeral will charge its usual fees.

 Cremation.
-One in five Americans chooses cremation instead of burial.
+Some Americans choose cremation instead of burial.
 Because cremations can be so much simpler, they tend to cost a lot less.
 This isn't necessarily good for the funeral business, which would like you to spend a lot more.
 Thus, you'll be offered elaborate and expensive urns, even cremation jewelry, such as a pendant that holds the ashes of a loved one.
 Be careful or before you know it, you'll be spending almost as much as you would for a traditional burial service.

 For a realistic idea of what a funeral costs, you must include burial fees that will vary depending on the type of burial-in-ground burial, interment in a lawn crypt, or entombment in a mausoleum.